- Academic Affairs

 The College asks Chairs/Directors to consider these criteria in order to assemble a diverse pool of candidates to interview; use the comment box in the pool report/campus visit form/tool to describe the overall pool and how your candidates were chosen in light of these criteria.

 To facilitate recruitment efforts, for an authorized active search, LSA provides $1,750 per candidate, for a limited number of campus visits.
 For field specific searches, LSA will fund up to three campus visits.
 Open searches yield more diverse pools; therefore, LSA will fund up to a maximum of six candidates provided that there are at least 55 applicants.
 For open searches that attract fewer than 55 applications, the campus visit expenses for a maximum of 10% of the applicants will be funded.

 In addition, to qualify for the maximum funding, departments must meet the following conditions:

 - Demonstrate a good-faith effort to obtain demographic data for applicants.
 The College-wide response rate for demographic data is over 50%, and almost all searches get at least 25% response rate.
 Lower response rates will require explanation.

 - Recruit an applicant pool that generally reflects the demographics of the Ph.D. degrees that are granted in the relevant field(s).
 Failure to recruit a generally representative applicant pool will require explanation.

 - Propose an interview list which reflects the demographics of the applicant pool.
 Failure to propose a generally representative interview list will require explanation.

-Failure to meet the College’s expectations, as described above, could lead to a re-opening of that stage of the search unless the College determines that the committee’s explanation is sufficient to explain the deviation from the College’s expectations.
+Failure to meet these three expectations could lead to a re-opening of that stage of the search; therefore, we encourage departments to provide a description of the pool, to describe how it meets these objectives, and to explain any deviation from the College’s expectations.

 LSA will also provide $2,730 for one candidate to return to campus for a second visit for each year of an authorized active search.